Localization and flexibilization in symplectic geometry: Comparison of P-flexibilization functors

 \subsection{Proof of Theorem \ref{thm: comparison}}

 In this section, we complete the proof of the comparison result Theorem \ref{thm: comparison}.
-We first show that the swapping map defines sectorial equivalences. \begin{proposition} If $n = \frac{1}{2}\dim X = \frac{1}{2}\dim Z$ is even, then there is a strictly commuting diagram where the vertical maps are strict Liouville isomorphisms:
+We first show that the cut-off swap map defines strict isomorphisms between the relevant sectors. \begin{proposition} If $n = \frac{1}{2}\dim X = \frac{1}{2}\dim Z$ is even, then there is a strictly commuting diagram where the vertical maps are strict isomorphisms: